GAsplund/GAsplund/README.md

 ### Hallå där! 👋

+I am a
 - ✏️ Hobbyist programmer and maker
+- 👨‍💻 Treasurer and programmer at digIT'23
 - 📖 2nd year IT student at Chalmers University of Technology
-- 💬 Easiest way to reach me is through Discord: GAsplund#1337
+- 💬 Easily reached on Discord: @goostaf